PUGEA/bit-mapping/README.md

   total reads:2000000
   Parse Fastq File Finished(10.7545 seconds)
   Generate SAM File Finished (42.518203 seconds)
-  Total Running Time (355.328327 seconds
+  Total Running Time (355.328327 seconds)

 This is an example log when running bit-mapping.
 The crucial time of mapping process includes the total hashing time (line 6) and the total mapping time (line 15).
 You can get the time of mapping process by summing the hashing time and the mapping time.

-## Authers
+## Authors

 The bit-mapping algorithm is developed by Xueting Yu and Xuejun Liu.
 The software is mainly implemented by Xueting Yu.

 ## Contact information

-For any query, please contact Xueting yu via xt_yu@nuaa.edu.cn or Xuejun Liu via xuejun.liu@nuaa.edu.cn
+For any query, please contact Xueting yu via xt_yu@nuaa.edu.cn or Xuejun Liu via xuejun.liu@nuaa.edu.cn.